OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

 When it does this, select the checkbox next to 'https://web-cat.org/' and click the ``Trust Selected`` button.

-You may get another window titled ``Trust Artifacts`` that looks like:
+At some point while downloading the plugin files, you might get another window titled ``Trust Artifacts`` that looks like:

 .. odsafig:: Images/trust_artifacts.png
    :width: 750